redian/target.en/help/c-implementing-target/c-api-and-sdk-overview/api-and-sdk-overview.md

 **Should I gain any performance improvements by using the NodeJS SDK?**

 Unfortunately, we don't have any performance numbers.
-However, in general, the NodeJS SDK should good performance, thanks to the NodeJS event-driven architecture.
+However, in general, the NodeJS SDK should have good performance, thanks to the NodeJS event-driven architecture.
 Be aware that most of the time is spent on the Target backend.
 The NodeJS SDK does very little processing.
 The SDK is basically responsible for packaging a Target request and parsing a Target response.